BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

     make Mayhem 10 into a nightmare.)
 - `tiniest_tina.txt` - Made for a laugh after someone suggested online.
   Scales Tina down quite small, and renames her "Tiniest Tina."
-- `enable_pendant_of_terra.txt` - Pendant of Terramorphous is a legendary
-  artifact which is technically in the game data but was never added to the game.
-This adds it back in as a valid legendary artifact drop, though you'll find its health regen to be *extremely* anemic.
-This was clearly never finished before getting mothballed.

 ## Deprecated/Testing Mods